HenrySaber/HenrySaber/README.md

 ---

-## 📈 Currently Focused On
+## 📚 Currently Focused On

-- Building smarter AI-powered applications
+- Building smarter **AI-powered applications**
-- Sharpening full-stack engineering skills
+- Deepening my skills in **full-stack software engineering**
-- Designing systems that are both technical and user-friendly
+- Creating systems that combine **technical depth with practical usability**
-- Exploring ML, automation, and applied software architecture
+- Exploring the future of **LLMs, automation, ML, and intelligent product design**
+- Advocating for the **safe, ethical, and responsible adoption of AI**

 ---

-## 📫 Let’s Connect
+## 🤝 Let’s Connect

-- Email: **henry.saber026@gmail.com**
-- LinkedIn: **linkedin.com/in/henrysaber**
-- Portfolio: **henrysaber.github.io**
+- 📫 **Email:** henry.saber026@gmail.com
+- 💼 **LinkedIn:** linkedin.com/in/henrysaber
+- 🌐 **Portfolio:** henrysaber.github.io

 ---

 ## ⚡ Fun Fact

-I like building projects that sit at the intersection of **engineering, intelligence, and real-world impact** — not just cool demos, but tools people would actually use.
+I’m especially drawn to projects where **AI, software, and real-world usefulness** come together — not just building things that look impressive, but building things that genuinely help people.